-Windows default drive icons look cool but seeing them regularly might become boring after a while.
+Windows default drive icons look cool but seeing them all the time might become boring after a while.
 What if you could change Windows drive icons to the ones you like?
-Wouldn’t that be an interesting thing to do?
-After all who doesn’t like the change, right?
-That’s why we’ve come up with this guide which describes the easiest & manual way to change Windows drive icons and also shows screenshots/images for respective steps.
+Wouldn’t that be a fascinating thing to do?
+After all, who doesn’t like the change?
+And that’s why we’ve come up with this guide, which describes the easiest & manual way to change Windows drive icons and shows screenshots/images for respective steps.

 Note: This guide is tested and works with Windows Vista, Windows 7, Windows 8, and Windows 10.
 It may or may not work with Windows XP.

 Step 1 – Firstly, open ‘Folder options’ from My Computer (or Computer if you are using Windows 8 or 10).

 Step 2 – In the View tab, uncheck the “Hide extension for know file types” option and select “Show hidden files, folders, or drives“.

 Step 3 – Navigate to the drive whose icon you want to change.
 In the root directory of that drive, create a new text file and rename it to autorun.inf.
 Note that the file name should NOT look like autorun.inf.txt.

 Step 4 – Download the Drive icon of your choice from Icon Archive or any other icon site.
 Do not download the .png file.
 Instead download .ico file.